Skip to main content

 Climate and Climate Change

-Climate research involves defining the physical, chemical, and biological behavior of many components of the climate, modeling these components in an interactive system, and obtaining appropriate observational information to define the climate and its changes.
+Climate research involves defining the physical, chemical, and biological behavior of many components of the climate; modeling these components in an interactive system; and obtaining appropriate observational information to define the climate and its changes.
 We have ongoing studies on paleoclimate and recent climate observations and use these in conjunction with comprehensive climate system models to try to understand the characteristics and physics of climate variations on many time scales.

-Substantive forcing and nonlinear processes are important for largescale dynamics of both the atmosphere and ocean circulations.
-The challenge remains to define and study the interactions of circulations with many time and spacial scales in order to understand the observed lifecycles of atmospheric and oceanic systems and the dominant variability time and spacial scales.
+Substantive forcing and nonlinear processes are important for large-scale dynamics of both the atmosphere and ocean circulations.
+The challenge remains to define and study the interactions of circulations with many time and spacial scales in order to understand the observed life cycles of atmospheric and oceanic systems and the dominant variability time and spacial scales.
 Our studies include atmospheric intraseasonal and interannual variability and oceanic decadal variability.

 Radiation and Remote Sensing

-Radiation emitted and absorbed by the Earth system, drives the large scale circulations of the atmosphere and ocean.
-We are working to understand the flow of radiant energy through clear and cloudy skies, and to use measurements of radiation to remotely sense properties of the atmosphere and surface.
+Radiation emitted and absorbed by the Earth system drives the large scale circulations of the atmosphere and ocean.
+We are working to understand the flow of radiant energy through clear and cloudy skies and to use measurements of radiation to remotely sense properties of the atmosphere and surface.

 Cloud and Atmospheric Physics

 Clouds are the most visible part of weather phenomena and influence the larger scale environment through the release of latent heat.
 We study the physical and chemical processes related to the formation and growth of cloud and precipitation particles (cloud and rain drops, graupel, hail, and snow crystals) and the interaction between clouds and their dynamical environments.
-Other projects center on processes such atmospheric electricity, aerosol physics, and air pollution problems.
+Other projects center on processes such as atmospheric electricity, aerosol physics, and air pollution problems.

 Oceanography